Transcript: Antioxidant Vitamin Supplements

-Same study, but this time vitamin A. Who says vitamin A supplements also decrease your lifespan???
-How many say: doesn’t really affect it one way or another???
-How many say it makes you live longer???
-Vitamin A supplements, decrease your lifespan.
-Ever since arctic explorers started dying from vitamin A overdoses after eating polar bear liver (serves ‘em right), the safe upper limit of intake has continued to drop, and indeed those taking vitamin A supplements also live shorter lives.
+Same study, but this time Vitamin A. Who says Vitamin A supplements decrease your lifespan?
+How many say they don't really affect it one way or another?
+And how many say they make you live longer?
+Vitamin A supplements decrease your lifespan.
+Ever since Arctic explorers started dying from Vitamin A overdoses after eating the livers of polar bears, the safe upper limit of intake has continued to drop, and indeed, those taking Vitamin A supplements also live shorter lives.

 What about the plant-based source of Vitamin A—beta carotene?
 Who says shorter life?
 Neither makes it shorter nor longer?
 Makes you live longer?
 And the answer is, shorter life.
 With two notable exceptions, we should try to get our nutrients from produce, not pills.
 The only brand of multivitamin I recommend is this one [image of vegetables].

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.